fetchai/agents-aea/docs/package-imports.md

 - vendor
 - aea-config.yaml

-In all the folders except the `vendor`, we can locate the packages we developed.
-On the other hand, if we download a package from the registry it will be located inside the `vendor's folder` that follows a similar structure.
+The `vendor` folder contains the packages from the registry which have been developed by other authors or ourselves and are namespaced by author name.
+The packages we developed as part of the given AEA project are in the respective connections, protocols, and skills folders.

-To use a package, the path for the package must be listed inside the `aea-config.yaml` file.
+To use a package, the `public_id` for the package must be listed in the `aea-config.yaml` file.
 ```yaml
 connections:
 - fetchai/stub:0.1.0